Failure to Diagnose Appendicitis

 Why is Timely Diagnosing Appendicitis Important?

 A timely diagnosis of appendicitis is critical to ensure that a patient gets the proper medical care and the appendix does not rupture.
 A painful appendix rupture can often be prevented if the appendicitis is caught early.
 In some cases, if the appendix is not too inflamed, appendicitis may be treated with antibiotics.
 However, in most cases, the appropriate treatment is to have it removed.
 Appendix removal or “appendectomy” is a routine surgical procedure.
-The National Institutes of Health published an article that states there are approximately 280,000 appendectomies every year in the United States.
+The National Institute of Health published an article that states there are approximately 280,000 appendectomies every year in the United States.
 In most cases, individuals who undergo an appendectomy recover quickly and without complications.
 However, if appendicitis is not timely identified and diagnosed, appendicitis will worsen and eventually lead to appendix rupture.

 What is Appendicitis?

 Appendicitis is a medical condition describing the inflammation of the inner lining of the appendix.
 According to the National Institute of Diabetes and Digestive and Kidney Disease, appendicitis is the most common cause of acute abdominal pain requiring surgery.
 Because the appendix does not serve a critical function in the body when it becomes inflamed it may need to be surgically removed to prevent appendix rupture from occurring.
 Appendicitis is most commonly identified through abdominal pain on the lower right side of your body and is most easily diagnosed in males over 18.